isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-02-19-Oral-Answer-by-Senior-Minister-of-State-for-Law-Ms-Indranee-Rajah-SC-to-Parliamentary-Question-on-Investigation-of-Keppel-Offshore-and-Marine-Ltd-KOM.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Ms Indranee Rajah S.C., to Parliamentary Question on Investigation of Keppel Offshore and Marine Ltd (KOM)
+title: 'Oral Answer by Senior Minister of State for Law, Ms Indranee Rajah S.C., to Parliamentary Question on Investigation of Keppel Offshore and Marine Ltd (KOM)'
 permalink: /news/parliamentary-speeches/oral-answer-sms-indranee-parliamentary-question-KOM-investigation
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 19 Feb 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)